 Methods

-Animals tissue collection
+Animals, tissue collection, and bacterial challenges

-C. gigas acquired from Taylor Shellfish (Quilcene, WA).
-Tissuew dissected from gill, mantle, muscle, and visceral mass and stored in RNAlater (Ambion, Carlsbad, CA) until analysis.
+Adult Pacific oysters (C. gigas) were acquired from Taylor Shellfish (Quilcene, WA).
+Tissue was dissected using sterile techniques from gill, mantle, muscle, and visceral mass and stored in RNAlater (Ambion, Carlsbad, CA) until analysis.
 V. vulnificus were grown from plated cultures in 400 mL O/N culture (1x LB, 1% NaCL) at 37C on a shaker set at 150 rpm.
 The culture was pelleted at 4300 rpm at 25C and the supernatant was removed and pelleted bacteria was resuspended in 50 mL of sea water.
-Sixteen adult oysters in 8 L of sea water were Vibrio vulnificus 4.56x1019 L. 16 likewise placed in 8L of sea water. , gill tissue was dissected from 8 oysters from each treatment and immediately frozen on dry ice to be stored at -80C., Cincinnati, OH-
+Sixteen adult oysters in 8 L of sea water were subjected to Vibrio vulnificus ( 4.56x1019 cfu/L ) via a 3 hour immersion bath.
+Control oysters (n=16) were likewise placed in 8L of sea water.
+Following exposure, gill tissue was dissected from 8 oysters from each treatment and immediately frozen on dry ice to be stored at -80C.

+RNA isolation was carried out using Tri-Reagent (Molecular Resources Center, Cincinnati, OH) as per manufacturer’s protocol.
+Following RNA isolation, samples were treated with Turbo DNAase (Ambion) according to manufacturer’s protocol in order remove any potential genomic DNA carry over.
+All samples were evaluated to insure genomic DNA was absent by performing PCR on RNA samples alongside controls.
+Total RNA was stored at -80℃.

 Gene discovery and sequencing

-were were (accession SRX032364) Using NCBI’s BLAST, these contigs were compared to published homologous proteins in the SwissProt database (http://expasy.org/sprot/).
+In order to identify genes involved in ceramide metabolism in the Pacific oyster, publically available pyrosequencing data were mined for sequences based on sequence similarity.
+Roche 454 sequencing data from a 6-day old C. gigas larvae transcriptome library were downloaded from NCBI’s Short Read Archive (accession SRX032364).
+Reads were quality trimmed and de novo assembled using CLC Genomics Workbench v3.7.
+Using NCBI’s BLAST, these contigs were compared to published homologous proteins in the SwissProt database (http://expasy.org/sprot/).
 As the ESTs added more base pairs onto the acquired sequences, we continued to re-compare with homologous full-length sequences to make sure our contiguous sequences were full-length.

 Primers were then designed to encompass the full-length coding sequence using the assembled ESTs.
 Primers for sequencing and quantitative PCR (qPCR) were designed using Primer3 in Geneious Pro v.4.5.8 (Table 1).
 This search returned a number of genes probably involved in the ceramide pathway that were not further characterized in this study.
 These genes are listed in Table 2 along with NCBI accession numbers corresponding top hit putative homologs.
 Full sequences assembled from available ESTs in GenBank were found for all four genes sptlc1, 3KDSR, AC, and GlcCer.

 Full length cDNA products were amplified and cloned to achieve the sequences of the four target genes in their entirety.
 Equal concentrations of cDNA from the control and Vibrio-exposed groups were pooled and amplified (n=8 in each pool).
 The PCRs were done in 25 uL reactions with 12.5 uL Apex TaqRED master mix (Genesee Scientific, San Diego, CA), 8.5 uL water, 0.5 uL of each 10 uM primer (forward and reverse, Invitrogen, San Diego, CA), and 3 uL cDNA template.
 The thermalcycler protocol was: 1.
 95C for 10 minutes; 2.
 40 cycles of 95C for 30 seconds, 55C for 30 seconds, and 72C for 30 seconds; 3.
 72C for 10 minutes.
 PCR products were run on a 1.5% agarose gel and bands were excised and purified using Ultrafree ®-DA columns (Millipore, Billerica, MA).